heyted/hdhrepg2myth/README.md

 # hdhrepg2myth

 The purpose of this software is to provide an approximately four-hour guide when watching live TV using MythTV.
-You must own a compatible HDHomeRun device, and this program has been tested only with an HDHomeRun Prime with MythTV 28, 29 and 30.
+You must own a compatible HDHomeRun device, and this program has been tested only with an HDHomeRun Prime.
+The latest release has been tested with Ubuntu 20.04 and MythTV v31.

 ### Installation and Usage